flenniken/statictea/docs/messages.md

-    "Out of lines; Missing required doc comment.", ## wMissingDocComment "Out of lines; No statements for the function.", ## wMissingStatements "Out of lines; missing the function\'s return statement.", ## wNoReturnStatement "You cannot use bracket notation to change a variable."]
+    "Out of lines; Missing required doc comment.", ## wMissingDocComment "Out of lines; No statements for the function.", ## wMissingStatements "Out of lines; missing the function\'s return statement.", ## wNoReturnStatement "You cannot use bracket notation to change a variable.", ## wLeftHandBracket "The user function generated a warning."]
 ```

 # WarningData